 Throughout his career, Paul has had the pleasure of performing with jazz icons, including Cedar Walton, Geoff Keezer, Junior Mance, Kenny Wheeler, Lynne Arrial, Moncef Genoud, Richard Wyands, Molly Johnson, Holly Cole, Jackie Richardson, Susannah McCorkle, Trudy Desmond, Don Friedman, John Campbell, Scott Hamilton, Spanky Davis, and Gus Johnson.
 Paul is the bassist in Mike Malone's "Writers Jazz Orchestra."

 Early study in piano and bass led Paul to 5 years of performing Dixieland music in local venues of his hometown of Peterborough, Ontario before relocating to Toronto and enrolling in Humber College for advanced music study.
 Shortly after Humber, Paul spent 3 years playing with the Brian Browne Trio, which deepened his knowledge of the American songbook.
 Paul went on to perform with Hagood Hardy, Joe Sealy, and Roger Whitaker, furthering his reputation as a sought-after studio musician playing electric and upright bass.
-By 1984, Paul had started his first music production company, composing music for film, television, and advertising.
-By 1990 Paul had written music for 3 feature films, 2 CBC TV series, a number of corporate soundtracks, and national radio and television commercials.
+In1991 Paul started his first music production company, composing music for film, television, and advertising.
+Paul has written music for 3 feature films, 2 CBC TV series, a number of corporate soundtracks, and national radio and television commercials.

 In the early 2000’s, while continuing his duties as vice-president of Triplet, Paul’s work became increasingly directed towards Television, working closely with the CBC on a number of projects.
 He composed and produced the theme for CBC News’ The National in 2001, the theme for CBC’s The Hour with George Stroumboulopoulous in 2004, and the theme for CBC’s News Now in 2005.
-Since 2002, Paul has also worked steadily as an audio-post re-mix engineer on short and long format television shows in 5.1 surround sound, mixing over 800 TV shows for international broadcast.
+Since 2002, Paul has also worked steadily as an audio-post re-mix engineer on short and long format television shows in 5.1 surround sound, mixing about 1000 TV show episodes for international broadcast.